booxter/booxter.github.io/_posts/2016-04-28-openstack-neutron-mtu.md

 ---
-title: "Video: Protocol correctness validation in OVS/OVN test suites"
+title: "Video: On issues with Neutron MTU handling"
 description: "
-  Recording of my lightning talk at OVS conference 2023.
-The talk is about the OVN test suite life quality improvement using `scapy` that allows to express network protocol expectations and generate packets to inject in a symbolic form.
+  Recording of a talk at OpenStack Summit from 2016.
+The talk is about issues with MTU handling in Neutron and how they were solved to accommodate for heterogeneous tunneling solutions used in the same OpenStack cluster.
   "
-date: 2023-12-19 00:00:00 +0700
+date: 2016-04-28 00:00:00 +0700
-tags: [ovs, ovn, networking, video]
+tags: [openstack, neutron, networking, video]
 ---

 <iframe width="560" height="315"